nus-cs2030s/2021-s2/docs/31-stream.md

 |`Lazy<T>`              | N/A                          |
 |`InfiniteList<T>`      | `java.util.stream.Stream<T>` |

 There is a subtle and important difference between our `Maybe<T>` and `Optional<T>`, which we will explore in an upcoming unit.
-We will focus this unit on `Stream` since Java implementation of `stream is an infinite list with much more functionalities, some of which (such as parallel streams) are beyond what we can build ourselves in CS2030S.
+We will focus this unit on `Stream` since the Java implementation of `stream is an infinite list with much more functionalities, some of which (such as parallel streams) are beyond what we can build ourselves in CS2030S.

 ## Building a Stream

 To start, let's see how we can build a stream object:

 - We can use the static factory method `of` (e.g., `Stream.of(1, 2, 3)`)
-- We can use the `generate` and `iterate` method (similar to our `InfiniteList`)
+- We can use the `generate` and `iterate` methods (similar to our `InfiniteList`)
 - We can convert an array into a `Stream` using `Arrays::stream`
 - We can convert a `List` instance (or any `Collection` instance) into a `Stream` using `List::stream`